A projection-based framework for gradient-free and parallel learning: EXPERIMENTS

 \subsection{Results}

-We present an overview of our experimental findings here.
-Appendix~\ref{sec:results_tables} provides detailed numerical results, including final test accuracies, convergence steps, and timings of all conducted experiments on a single NVIDIA H100 GPU with 96GB of memory.
-Appendix~\ref{sec:complexity} provides a theoretical analysis of the computational complexity and memory requirements of the projection-based methods.
+We present an overview of our experimental findings here. \Cref{sec:results_tables} provides detailed numerical results, including final test accuracies, convergence steps, and timings of all conducted experiments on a single NVIDIA H100 GPU with 96GB of memory.

-Figure~\ref{fig:training_curves} displays representative validation accuracy curves from our experiments, highlighting a general trend: while Adam consistently achieves the highest test accuracy and generally converges fastest, projection-based methods prove viable across tasks and architectures.
+\paragraph{Overall trends.} \Cref{fig:training_curves} displays representative test accuracy curves from our experiments, highlighting a general trend: while Adam consistently achieves the highest test accuracy and generally converges fastest, projection-based methods prove viable across tasks and architectures.
 Among the projection algorithms, DR often outperforms AP on MLPs and RNNs in accuracy, while AP is competitive on CNNs.
-CP yields almost identical accuracy to AP but is slower due to its sequential nature (hence we omit CP from plots for clarity; see Appendix~\ref{sec:results_tables} for details).
+CP yields almost identical accuracy to AP but is slower due to its sequential nature (hence we omit CP from plots for clarity; see \cref{sec:results_tables} for results).
+We also find that AP/CP tend to exhibit higher run-to-run variance than DR, likely due to greater sensitivity to initialization.
+DR's reflection (overshoot) step enlarges the effective basin of attraction and reduces stalling in shallow basins, leading to more consistent outcomes across seeds.
 The specific characteristics of projection-based training, such as convergence to optimal solutions and step efficiency, vary with network architecture.
-For \textbf{MLPs} (Table~\ref{tab:mlp_results}), projection methods, particularly DR in shallow cases, approach SGD's accuracy with notable computational efficiency per step (often $\sim 10\times$ faster).
-For \textbf{CNNs} (Table~\ref{tab:cnn_results}), the accuracy gap relative to gradient-based methods widens, and step speed decreases due to higher memory requirements for shared parameters (see Appendix~\ref{sec:complexity} for theoretical details).
-For \textbf{RNNs} (Table~\ref{tab:rnn_results}), projection methods possess a structural advantage, as no backpropagation through time is performed, thereby sidestepping issues with vanishing or exploding gradients (see Figure~\ref{fig:rnn}).
+For \textbf{MLPs} (\cref{tab:mlp_results}), projection methods, particularly DR in shallow cases, approach SGD's accuracy with notable computational efficiency per step (often $\sim 10\times$ faster).
+For \textbf{CNNs} (\cref{tab:cnn_results}), the accuracy gap relative to gradient-based methods widens, and step speed decreases due to higher memory requirements for shared parameters (see \cref{sec:complexity} for theoretical details).
+For \textbf{RNNs} (\cref{tab:rnn_results}), projection methods possess a structural advantage, as no backpropagation through time is performed, thereby sidestepping issues with vanishing or exploding gradients (see \cref{fig:rnn}).
 This results in significantly faster convergence in terms of training steps compared to SGD, though Adam still achieves the best overall results, managing training dynamics effectively.
 The memory demands for shared parameters in RNNs also impact step times, similar to CNNs.